 Centers for Disease Control and Prevention – Life is Better with Clean Hands Campaign

-The Life is Better with Clean Hands campaign is designed to promote proper hand hygiene in community settings, to prevent transmission of illness and infection, and improve community health.
+The Life is Better with Clean Hands campaign is designed to promote proper hand hygiene in community settings.
 The campaign’s educational materials aim to motivate adults to make clean hands part of their daily lives and encourages parents and caregivers to be hand hygiene role models for the children in their lives.

 Just in time for Global Handwashing Day on October 15, campaign materials are available in English and Spanish, including posters, social media graphics, web banners and stickers.